alexanderpalsson/katacoda-scenarios/qlik-corectl/step1.md

 You will also need a engine running in a docker container.
 If you are unfamiliar with docker you can read more about [docker containers](https://www.docker.com/resources/what-container) after the tutorial. <br>

-If you are curious about what docker-compose file we use in this example you can `../docker-compose.yml`{{open}}
+If you are curious about what docker-compose file we use in this example you can find it here `cat ../docker-compose.yml`{{execute}}

-**However in this tutorial you don't have to worry about docker or installing corectl everything is preinstalled in the environment.**
+However in this tutorial you don't have to worry about docker or installing corectl. **Everything is preinstalled** in the environment.